CreativeConnect: Supporting Reference Recombination for Graphic Design Ideation with Generative AI: Discussion

 \subsection{The Role of Low-fidelity Output for Creativity Support}

 The post-interview showed that adopting low-fidelity output can facilitate further imagination beyond what the system provided.
-In both \sysname{} and the baseline, we deliberately employ a low-fidelity sketch output.
-During the interview, 12 out of 16 participants said that they preferred the sketch output rather than a complete image, as it allowed users room for imagination and interpretation.
-The image converted into a sketch omits small details and retains only the larger forms, which in turn generates large empty space.
+We deliberately employ a low-fidelity sketch output in both \sysname{} and the baseline.
+During the interview, 12 out of 16 participants preferred the sketch output over a complete image, allowing users room for imagination and interpretation.
+The image converted into a sketch omits small details and retains only the larger forms, generating a large empty space.
 This emptiness encourages users not just to perceive the generated image but to see it as room for further development and makes users deeply engaged in further ideation.
 Some participants even expressed opposition to completed images for the ideation stage, as they believed that an abundance of details in reference images makes them fixated on that specific design idea and hinders them from utilizing the images in their own ideas.
 P2 said, ``I usually get completed artworks from Pinterest~\footnote{https://www.pinterest.com/} as a reference, and I found myself unavoidably looking at the unique style of that designer, wanting to replicate it.
 This time, I liked that I could maintain my own style while exploring different references of concepts.''
-From our findings, we argue that adopting low-fidelity output should be an option to consider when designing creativity support systems to prevent fixation and facilitate the user's creativity in ideation.
+Based on our findings, adopting low-fidelity output could be an option when designing creativity support systems to prevent fixation and facilitate the user's creativity in ideation.
 For example, a design reference tool can dynamically adjust the levels of details of the provided images based on the user's current design stage.
 When the user wants references for overall concepts, the system can convert reference images to a simple black line drawing or even present it solely as a textual description.
 Conversely, when the user has determined a specific concept and is exploring different visual details, the system can offer the original images with full details.